cpwr-devops/DevOps-Examples-Doc/docs/pipelines/readme.md

 **Old Version folder structure** | **New Version fodler structure** | **New Version folder structure with sources**
 ---------------------------------|----------------------------------|----------------------------------------------
 Each sub folder containing tests for a component, is a project in its own right, resulting in nested projects.
 Importing new test projects into an existing repository like this requires manual tweaking of .project files, making maintenance less straight forward. | Each sub folder is just a sub folder within a single project.
-Adding new tests for a ew component is a simple as specifying a new folder when recording the corresponding tests. | Configuring a Topaz for Total Test project to be "connected" to ISPW (or vice versa) allows storing mainfgrame code alongside tests for this code.
+Adding new tests for a component is a simple as specifying a new folder when recording the corresponding tests.
+Virtualized and Non Virtualized Tests may reside in the same project and can be grouped into dedicated folder by type, instead of by component. | Configuring a Topaz for Total Test project to be "connected" to ISPW (or vice versa) allows storing mainfgrame code alongside tests for this code.
 ![Old Version](./images/ttt_project_structure_old_version.png) | ![New Version](./images/ttt_project_structure_new_version.png) | ![Git Version](./images/ttt_project_structure_git_version.png)
 ### One Topaz for Total Test CLI